qdrant/landing_page/qdrant-landing/content/documentation/frameworks/unstructured.md

 # Unstructured

-[Unstructured](https://unstructured.io/) is a library designed to help preprocess, structure unstructured text documents for use in downstream machine learning tasks
+[Unstructured](https://unstructured.io/) is a library designed to help preprocess, structure unstructured text documents for downstream machine learning tasks.

 Qdrant can be used as an ingestion destination in Unstructured.